mrmrcoleman/write_hardware_jsons/README.md

 `

 # NOTES
-1. I'm not sure if I'm supposed to also update the subnet based on the CIDR, still de-noobing myself on networking
+1. I'm not sure if I'm supposed to also update the subnet based on the CIDR
-2. It will drop out gracefully if you have more MACs in the input file than can fit in the IP space given by the CIDR
+2. It will drop out gracefully if you have more MACs in the input file than can fit in the IP space given by the CIDR as you can see in the second example
 3. This may need more error handling but I'm not sure how stable it needs to be as a simple tool
 4. It currently just writes all the hardware_data.json data to stdout but would be trivial to write to a set of numbered files
 5. It's in Python3 which may not be useful.
 If not, I'll chalk this up to a fun exercise.